What is oppositional defiant disorder (ODD)?

 - resilience, wellbeing and bullying intervention programs

-- rewards for good behaviour, so that your child doesn’t feel that he’s always being punished for unacceptable behaviour.
+- rewards for good behaviour, so that your child doesn’t feel that they’re always being punished for unacceptable behaviour.

 Looking after yourself when your child has oppositional defiant disorder (ODD)

-Here are some tips on how you can care for yourself:
+Here are some tips on how you can care for yourself when you have a child with ODD:

-- Make some time every day to be on your own to read a book, watch a TV show or go for a walk.
+- Make some time every day to be on your own to read a book, watch a TV show, go for a walk, or do something you enjoy.
 Start with five minutes at the end of the day if that’s all you have.

 - Ask family, friends or members of your support network to look after your child for a little while so you can have some time to yourself.